D15A-Jai-61/static-pwa/README.md

 - **Offline Support**: The service worker caches essential files, allowing the app to function without an internet connection.
 - **Installable**: Users can install the app on their devices, providing a native app-like experience.
 - **Background Image**: The app features a customizable background image that adapts to different screen sizes.
+- **Date and Time Display**: The app now displays the current date and time, fetched from a remote API.
+- **Service Worker**: A service worker is used to cache the current time, and it syncs periodically using the `sync` event.

 ## File Structure